KurtRudolph/kurtrudolph.net/_posts/2013-09-18-common-inverview-questions.md

 to remove my hands from the home row and in turn more efficient at developing software.

-## What are your hobbies / tell me something interesting about yourself.
+## What are your hobbies / tell me something interesting about yourself?
 I'm a really good cook, I'm famous for my Chili.
 My secrete ingredient is Italian dressing.

 I love running!
 I trained competitively high school and since have made it part of a more leisurely exercise routine.

 I am a big fan of music and occasionally attend concerts and shows.

+## What is a situation where the manor in which you built something carried over and negatively effected you there after?